 - Cranberry Apple Sauce: Use apple cider instead of water and add 1 diced peeled apple to the sauce.

-I typically don’t have a ton of cranberry sauce leftover, but if you find yourself with extra, here are some ideas to use it up.
+I typically don’t have a ton of cranberry sauce leftover, but if you find yourself with extra, you can freeze it, or here are some ideas to use it up.

-- Pour leftover sauce over a block of cream cheese and serve with crackers.
+- Appetizers: You can make some cranberry meatballs, stir it into a cheese ball, or pour the leftover sauce over a block of cream cheese and serve it with crackers.

 Now that you know how to make homemade cranberry sauce, you can bypass the canned stuff forever!